 In Canada, federal light- and heavy-duty GHG regulations are currently patterned after the U.S. EPA GHG emission standards given the integrated nature of the auto sector between Canada and the U.S. The Canadian light-duty GHG standards continue to largely align with the U.S. EPA GHG standards for the 2023-2026 model years.
 Additionally, in 2022, the Canadian federal government issued the 2030 Emissions Reduction Plan requiring the implementation of increasingly stringent ZEV supply regulations for the 2026-2035 model years starting with 20% ZEVs in the 2026 model year and ending with 100% in the 2035 model year.
 The Canadian federal government recently published the ZEV Availability Standard outlining the regulatory requirements for ZEV supply in Canada, with non-compliance resulting in enforcement action up to and including criminal charges.
 Additionally, both Quebec and British Columbia have ZEV sales requirements in place where non-compliance results in monetary penalties.
-Quebec's ZEV requirements regulating the 2018-2025 model years are largely based on California program requirements.
-Quebec recently passed new light-duty ZEV regulations for the 2025-2035 model years that are more stringent than the California program requirements.
+Quebec's ZEV requirements regulations for the 2025-2035 model years that are more stringent than the California program requirements.
 The province of British Columbia's light-duty ZEV regulations were completed in July 2020 and cover the 2020-2039 model years.
-British Columbia has proposed revised and very aggressive regulatory ZEV sales targets for the 2026-2035 model years, including a stringent 90% ZEV by the 2030 model year leading up to a 100% in the 2035 model year, making it the most stringent ZEV regulation of any jurisdiction in North America.
+British Columbia has proposed revised and very aggressive regulatory ZEV sales targets for the 2026-2035 model year, including a stringent 90% ZEV by the 2030 model year leading up to a 100% in the 2035 model year, making it the most stringent ZEV regulation of any jurisdiction in North America.